Susannah Maria Cibber: Career, marriages and scandal

 From 1744 to 1765 she added numerous dramatic roles to her repertory and was, after Garrick, the highest paid thespian in London.
 Contemporary reviews, dedications, letters and poems all refer to her ability to affect the listener deeply.
+She wrote a masque which was performed in Covent Garden in 1751.
 Also, during this time, Susannah became the primary caregiver and teacher for her young nephew, Michael Arne.
 The boy's mother, Cecilia Arne, suffered from recurring health problems and this, compounded with Thomas's busy work schedule, made it impossible for his parents to care for him.
 Under Susannah's guidance, Michael started out as a stage actor at Drury Lane before he reached the age of ten.
 He later followed in his father's footsteps to become a successful composer.

 Children

 One source states that she had a son and a daughter, who both died young, by William Sloper.

 Death

-Susannah died in 1766 and was buried in the north cloisters of Westminster Abbey.
-On the day of her death Covent Garden and Drury Lane closed their doors as a tribute to one of their finest actresses and singers.
+Susannah died on 30 January 1766 and was buried in the north cloisters of Westminster Abbey.
+On the day of her death, Covent Garden and Drury Lane closed their doors as a tribute to one of their finest actresses and singers.
 Garrick, upon hearing of her death, said: "Then tragedy dies with her".

 The poet George Keate wrote in that year "A Poem to the Memory of the Celebrated Mrs Cibber":